Do you feel you know all about the modeling industry because you’ve watched the reality shows on TV? Think again! This

 Because the majority of models are in their teens, this produces a huge health issue!

-Four: Does Social Media Determine How Far You Can Go in Modeling?
+Four: Does Social Media Determine if You Can Become a Famous Female Model?

 Nowadays, some agencies hire new female models with a big social media presence.
 So, this causes other not-so-popular models to spend 3 to 5 hours per day posting on these platforms.